It is an interface for a task. The toolkit ports are designed to work on their own. For example: you

-The project is composed by modules, each module provide a single functionality.
-There are three kind of modules:
+The project is composed of modules, each module provides a single functionality.
+There are three kinds of modules:

-- The ones that provide a functionality that does not depend on different implementations, like hexagon_scheduler or hexagon_core.
+- The ones that provide functionality that does not depend on different implementations, like core.
+These modules can depend on several Ports, but never on Adapters (see below).

-- Adapter modules, which are Port implementations for a given tool. store_mongodb and messaging_rabbitmq are examples of this type of modules.
+- Adapter modules, which are Port implementations for a given tool, http_client_jetty, and http_server_jetty are examples of this type of module.
+Adapter names must start with their port name.

 The Hexagon Core module is used by all other libraries, so it would be added to your project anyway just by using any adapter.